Updated: July 2018

 - Staff resources from within the IT Department that reports to a sales operations manager

 - Outsource support from a 3rd party CRM vendor when you need them (on demand)

-The estimated cost of your CRM systems administrator is:
+The estimated cost of your CRM systems administrator help is:

 In summary, most organizations underfund their systems administrator function.
 This directly reduces your sales productivity in the short and long-term.
 A well trained, experienced CRM systems administrator provides the following benefits to your team:

 - Sales managers have correct and timely reports to management

 - Increased sales productivity